jgeller1/TriumphSwiftTest/README.md

 # 3. To the moon 🚀

 We want to improve our app to multiple pages now.
 Restructure the app so that it is controlled by a **TabBarController** with two tabs.
 The first being the view controller you just worked on, and the second being a new collection view controller that you create.
+Handle asynchronous loading by showing a **SwiftSpinner** until all data is loaded, as in the first view controller.

+**Do this entirely programtically.
+Triumph hates Storyboards**

 1. Add a tab bar with the two tab bars above.

+2. Create a custom CollectionViewCell and hook it up **programatically** to the second tab.
+The collectionView should be constrained to the entire bounds of the screen and scroll vertically.

+3. Create one cell for every organization.
+The function **getOrganizationFromId** in **Api/OrganizationApi** correctly loads an organization from a given orgId.
+Can you modify this to return all organizations from the database?

+4. The cell should display the organization name, the amount raised, and a photo with the profilePhotoURL (reuse your code from earlier).
+Finally, add a button to each cell that says Donate.
+When tapped, the button should bring up an ActionSheet prompting the user to donate an amount of 1$, 5$, 10$, or $100.
+On tapping, you should call the function **addDonationToOrg** in **Api/DonationsApi/**.

+5. Fill out the function **addDonationToOrg** in **Api/DonationsApi/** to increase the amountGiven field by the amount the user clicked.
+You have special write premission to this node.
+Do not worry about adding the donation to the "myDonations" or "donations" node.
+We can say this one was anon.

+6. If you've made it here, well done.
+Theres nothing left to do from me.
+If you're not satisfied yet, feel free to show off.
+Excited to see what you come up with (by no means mandatory).